- Use your debt ratio to help determine how soon you can and should pay off your loans.

 - Speak with a trusted financial professional for more personalized help.

 Although at times it may seem impossible, repaying your debt may be more within your reach than you think.
 This page includes some tips and several financial calculators to help you create your own financial plan to get out of debt.
-If you have further questions or concerns, please contact usand set an appointment.
+If you have further questions, please contact us and set an appointment with one of our financial coaches who can address your concerns.

 The term "debt ratio" refers to the ratio of the total amount of one's debt to the total amount of assets.
 As you pay off your debts, your debt ratio goes down.
 A high debt ratio is an indicator of poor net worth.
 This is something to keep in mind as you create your financial plan and get out of debt as quickly as you can.